IBM/openshift101/workshop/exercise-3/README.md

 # Exercise 3: Metrics and Dashboards

-In this exercise, we'll explore the third-party monitoring and metrics dashboards that are installed.
+In this exercise, we'll explore the third-party monitoring and metrics dashboards that are installed for free with OpenShift!

 ## Grafana

-Red Hat OpenShift on IBM Cloud comes with Grafana preinstalled.
+Red Hat OpenShift on IBM Cloud comes with [Grafana](https://grafana.com/) preinstalled.
 Get started by switching to the `Cluster Console` view:

 ![create project](../.gitbook/assets/clusterconsole.png)